-Kathryn C. Kafka is an associate in the Real Estate, Land Use and Environmental Practice Group in the firm's San Francisco office.
+Kathryn C. Kafka is an associate in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's San Francisco office.

 Areas of Practice